On the use of cross-fitting in causal machine learning with correlated units: Concluding Remarks

 \section{Concluding Remarks}

 In the field of causal machine learning, recent attention has been drawn to the use of cross-fitting to reduce reliance on empirical process assumptions, which can prove limiting in practice by ruling out certain families of machine learning algorithms for nuisance estimation.
-Contrary to recent claims and possible intuition, we demonstrate---and codify in our Theorem~\ref{thm:as-ind-ss}---that cross-fitting accomplishes this goal even when units may be correlated, as in clustered, spatial, and time series data.
+Contrary to recent claims and possible intuition, we demonstrate---and codify in our Theorem~\ref{thm:as-ind-ss}---that cross-fitting accomplishes this goal even when units may be correlated, as in clustered, spatial, network, or time series data.

-The principal requirement for cross-fitting to work here is that the data must contain a limited number of correlated pairs.
-However, in such settings, the construction of an asymptotically normal estimator typically employs a dependent-data central limit theorem that \textit{already relies on such an assumption}.
+The principal requirement for cross-fitting to work here is the existence of a central limit theorem with a variance term bounded by the variance of the estimating (or ``influence'') function $f$ whose mean $\P f$ is to be estimated.
+We argue that this requirement is fairly ubiquitous across typical correlated-data analyses.
 Hence, the limitations on the correlation structure needed for cross-fitting to work will almost certainly be satisfied by the same assumptions needed to perform estimation in general.
-That said, rather than considering the number of correlated units, some areas of statistics consider a \textit{mixing} setting~\citep{Semenova2023}, in which every unit is at least somewhat correlated with every other and where dependence weakens at a given rate for units far enough apart.
-We leave investigation of this setting, which should follow similarly to our theory, as a topic for future work.

-Our simulations demonstrate that as-independent cross-fitting tends to match or outperform techniques that discard correlated units.
-While improved performance of as-independent cross-fitting can probably be ascribed to its use of the entire sample, another explanation may hold.
-Namely, a consequence of the logic of Theorem~\ref{thm:as-ind-ss} is that greater correlation between units within a given fold will result in a greater variance of the empirical process term, and therefore a worse possible finite-sample error bound.
-Hence, methods that ``pack'' correlated units in the same fold may inadvertently yield inflated variance.
-Interestingly, this also implies that a better strategy than as-independent sampling may be to ``crack'' the correlated units apart, placing them in different folds.
-Construction of such a strategy will differ drastically across correlation structures; hence, we leave investigation of its efficacy as another topic of future investigation.
+In our examples, we focused on settings with a limited \textit{number} of correlated units, but our result should extend easily to the \textit{mixing} setting~\citep{Semenova2023}, in which every unit is at least somewhat correlated with every other, but dependence weakens at a given rate for units far enough apart.
+Similarly, we only analyzed ``single cross-fit'' estimators, in which every nuisance in $\eta$ is fitted on the same fold, but we expect the same theory to hold in the ``double cross-fit'' setting~\citep{newey2018cross} where $\eta$ consists of two nuisances, each of which is fit on a separate fold, and both are evaluated on yet another held-out fold.
+We leave such potential further investigations for future work.